supercid/techdocs-wiki-tmp/Adding-support-for-multi-currency.md

 ```

 > **Note:** The code in the `variation_id` element must remain static, regardless of the currency active on-site.
 This is the primary currency of your catalog.
 Although `variation_id` element often has the same currency code as in the `price_currency_code` element and may seem redundant, they support different use cases and both need to be tagged.

+### What about the prices in the cart and the order tagging?

+The cart and order tagging can be left as-is but the prices must be in the customer's currently active currency.
+For example, a customer shopping in Swiss Francs (CHF) should have all the cart items tagged in Swiss Francs (CHF).
+Failure to do so will result in incorrect prices in any triggered mails such as abandoned cart or order followup.

 ## Specifying the active currency